HPC-dev-acc/mario-demo/README.md

 ```

 Supported `type` values are `brick`, `coin`, and `light`.
 The `x` and `y` fields use tile coordinates.
 The optional `transparent` flag (default `false`) renders an object at 50% opacity without changing its collision behavior.
 Use it for invisible blocks, debugging layouts, or allowing coins to appear ghost-like. `createGameState` loads this file to populate the level, coins, and traffic lights.

+## Level Design Mode

+Open the settings menu and use the **LEVEL** controls to enable design mode.
+Existing objects can be dragged to new tile positions, their transparency toggled, and the current layout saved as a JSON file for editing.

 ## Testing